softwaremill/walk-that-type/README.md

 - [x] Better examples
 - [x] step through controls instead of showing all at once
 - [x] report a bug button (link to gh issue template)
+- [ ] toasts informing of errors instead of console logging
+- [ ] fix how objects are displayed
 - [ ] landing page / how to use section
-- [ ] toasts informing of errors instead of console logging